 This might be hard for some folks, I get that.
 I mean, who doesn’t want to be acknowledged for doing a kind deed?
 I hear that.
 But extending kindness for the sake of kindness (while suspending expectation or reward) is a great way to stoke the fires of happiness.

 There is something delightfully fun (and a bit spicy and sneaky) about doing something kind for someone else without them knowing.
 Try it out.
 I’m willing to bet my buttons this will boost your happiness gauge.

-Love a Dog (or cat, or whatever)
+Love a Dog (or cat, or ferret, or whatever)

 If nothing else, make yourself happy by loving the animals in your life.
 Dogs, cats, fish, lizards, birds, turtles – whatever pet you may have in your life – show them big love.
 Make their day with a scratch behind the ear, or a tickle between their toes.
 Give them a treat.
 Pay special attention to them.